 Step 2: Prepare Flour Dredging Mixture

-Dredging the pork chops in a flour mixture prior to pan frying helps develop a nice little golden crust on the outside of the chops, and helps seal in some of their moisture.
+Dredging the pork chops in a flour mixture prior to pan frying helps develop a nice little golden crust on the outside of the chops, and helps seal in some of their moisture as they cook.

 To prepare the dredging mixture, in a shallow dish combine some self-rising flour with a bit of salt and pepper.
 Mix together with a fork to get the salt and pepper distributed throughout the flour.

-I usually use a pie plate for my dredging, and find it works really well.
+I usually use a pie plate for my dredging, and find it works quite well.

 Step 3: Heat Oil